Jacek Hugo-Bader

-Jacek Aleksander Hugo-Bader (born 9 March 1957 in Sochaczew) is a Polish reporter and journalist fascinated by Russia and the former Soviet Republics.
+Jacek Aleksander Hugo-Bader (born 9 March 1957 in Sochaczew) is a Polish journalist and journalist who mainly reports on matters related to Russia and former Soviet Republics.
 Since 1990 he has worked for the Gazeta Wyborcza newspaper.

 Life and career

 He also used to work as a teacher, train loader, scale operator at a pig market, head of a distribution company, a part of the underground structure of Solidarity and a shopkeeper.

 He travelled by bike through Central Asia, the Gobi Desert and China, and sailed through Lake Baikal in a canoe.
 In winter 2007 he made a lonely car journey from Moscow to Vladivostok which was the background of his first book White Fever: A Journey to the Frozen Heart of Siberia.

 In 2011 he made a solitary hitchhike across Russia – from Magadan to Yakutsk.
 Reports describing encountered people's everyday lives were published in Gazeta Wyborcza during the journey and later gathered and released in the book Kolyma Diaries: A Journey into Russia's Haunted Hinterland.

 He is a two-time laureate of Polish prize for the best journalists - Grand Press (in 1999 and 2003).

 Most of his works are about Russia: "(...) he describes the imperium from prospect of loitering dog, grasps mechanisms of thinking, behaviour, processes and a rat by its tail it addition."

-The journalist appeared in blackface at a Polish Independence Day celebration on November 11, 2016 as part of a reporting project on street reactions to a black person.
+The journalist appeared in blackface at a Polish Independence Day celebration on November 11, 2016, as part of a reporting project on street reactions to a black person.